-A borrower will receive additional information about his or her loan repayment obligations and forgiveness and discharge options.
+A borrower will receive additional information about his or her loan repayment obligations and discharge options.
 A borrower will have more flexible options for accessing the Department's information about federal student aid opportunities.

-A school may need to review their its counseling procedures and content.
+A school may need to review their exit counseling procedures and content.